Education & Training

 The Inn facilitates a number of different training events for those who have been called to the Bar, some of which are compulsory for all practising members.

 During their pupillage year, pupils must complete an Advocacy Course.
 Pupils cannot start their second six of pupillage until they have passed the Pupils’ Advocacy Course.
-Practice Management courses are no longer compulsory but an optional course will still be run by the Inn.
+Practice Management courses are no longer compulsory.

 Once you have practised for more than three full years, you must comply with the rules within the Established Practitioners Programme (EPP) and will need to manage your own CPD requirements.
 More information on CPD can be found on the Bar Standards Board’s website.
 The Inn offers advanced training to its Established Practitioners, including vulnerable witness training and its European Law programme.